Bethan Roberts

-Bethan Roberts (born 14 May 2003) is a professional footballer who plays as a defender for FA WSL club Reading.
+Bethan Roberts (born 14 May 2003) is a professional footballer who plays as a defender, most recently for FA WSL club Reading.

 Club career

 Roberts joined Reading's academy at age nine.
 She made her senior debut for the club on 6 December 2020, coming on in the 80th minute in a FA WSL game against Bristol City.

 On 6 July 2021, Roberts signed her first professional contract with Reading, keeping her at the club until the summer of 2023.

+On 2 July 2024, Reading announced the departure of Roberts after their demotion to the Southern Region Women's Football League.

 International career

 Roberts was called up to the Wales women's national football team for the first time in April 2021.